kbaseapps/ontology_api/README.md

     ts:
       type: integer
       title: Timestamp used in the request, default is current time
+    ns:
+      type: string
+      title: Ontology namespace used in the request
     stats:
       type: object
       description: RE query execution meta-info